giacomelli/giacomelli.github.io-jekyll/src/_posts/2018/2018-06-01-GeneticSharp-Car2D.md

 The sample that I will talk about is available on the GeneticSharp repository at GeneticSharp.Runner.UnityApp.
 You can fork GeneticSharp and open it on Unity3D editor, then run the MenuScene.

 > If you need some introduction to genetic algorithms or GeneticSharp:
-> * Introduction to genetic algorithms: [Function optimization with GeneticSharp](http://diegogiacomelli.com.br/function-optimization-with-geneticsharp/).
+> * Introduction to genetic algorithms: {% post Function optimization with GeneticSharp %}.
-> * Using GeneticSharp on Unity3D: [TSP with GeneticSharp and Unity3D](http://diegogiacomelli.com.br/tsp-with-GeneticSharp-and-Unity3d/).
+> * Using GeneticSharp on Unity3D: {% post TSP with GeneticSharp and Unity3D %}.

 ## What is our 2D car?
 In GeneticSharp Car2D, a car is composed of: